GVR Report cover Peripheral Nerve Injuries Market Size, Share & Trends Report

 • Format: Electronic (PDF)

-• Historical Range: 2017 - 2020
+• Historical Range: 2018 - 2022

 • Industry: Healthcare

-Furthermore, traumatic injury from events like workplace accidents, sports injuries, culinary accidents, and other mishaps like falls or cuts that frequently happen during daily activities is one of the main causes of peripheral nerve damage.
-Every year, over 700,000 Americans get surgery to potentially treat catastrophic peripheral nerve injuries.
-In addition, the tremendous burden of PNIs has increased the demand for biomaterials as an alternative therapy.
-Industry growth is being aided by the increased research into nerve regeneration and repair.
-For instance, scientists from the Science Foundation Ireland Research Centre for Advanced Materials and Bioengineering Research (AMBER), Integra LifeSciences, and the RCSI University of Medicine and Health Sciences worked together on a project in January 2022.
+In addition, the growing incidence of PNIs globally is expected to boost market growth.
+More than 20 million Americans are thought to be affected by PNI, which can result in symptoms ranging from minor discomfort to profound paralysis.
+In addition, traumatic injury from events like workplace accidents, sports injuries, culinary accidents, and other mishaps like falls or cuts that frequently happen during daily activities is one of the main causes of peripheral nerve damage.
+Every year, over 700,000 Americans get surgery to potentially treat catastrophic peripheral nerve injury.
+The tremendous burden of PNIs has increased the demand for biomaterials as an alternative therapy.
+The market expansion is being supported by increased research into nerve regeneration and repair.

+For instance, scientists from the Science Foundation Ireland Research Centre for Advanced Materials & Bioengineering Research (AMBER), Integra LifeSciences, and the RCSI University of Medicine & Health Sciences worked together on a project in January 2022.
 Extracellular matrix proteins, which are essential for tissue formation, may be used in a novel method to treat PNIs, according to research published in the Matrix Biology journal.
-Moreover, the development of an artificial nerve implant is in progress, which is expected to support the repair of damaged, long-distance peripheral nerve injuries.
+Moreover, the development of an artificial nerve implant is in progress, which is expected to support the repair of damaged, long-distance PNIs.
 This project was EU-funded and was known as biohybrid templates for peripheral nerve regeneration or BIOHYBRID.
-This device graft is made of Chitosan and is designed specifically to bridge the gap resulting from nerve tissue damage & activate the nerve impulses between the distal and proximal nerve stumps by inducing regeneration.
+This device graft is made of Chitosan and is designed specifically to bridge the gap resulting from nerve tissue damage and activate the nerve impulses between the distal & proximal nerve stumps by inducing regeneration.

 Product Insights